Owen Weingott: Career; theatre and radio

-In 1951 he played Cornwall in John Alden’s King Lear at St. James Hall, also choreographing the duels and the eye-gouging scene.
-In 1952 he joined Alden's national tour of a Shakespearian play season playing Edgar in King Lear, Demetrius in A Midsummer Night’s Dream, Antigonus in The Winter’s Tale, The Prince of Morocco, Tubal and Bassanio in The Merchant of Venice.
+In 1951 he played Cornwall in John Alden's King Lear at St. James Hall, also choreographing the duels and the eye-gouging scene.
+In 1952 he joined Alden's national tour of a Shakespearian play season playing Edgar in King Lear, Demetrius in A Midsummer Night's Dream, Antigonus in The Winter's Tale, and The Prince of Morocco, Tubal and Bassanio in The Merchant of Venice.

 Prior to the Alden tour he had played Mephistopheles in Goethe's Faust at the Independent Theatre, and on his return he approached Sydney John Kay for a position in his Mercury Theatre.
-Again he played Papa in The Happy Time, other plays in which he was involved as a leading actor for the Mercury included As You Like It, Ring Round the Moon, Tovarich, Charley's Aunt, Chekhov’s The Proposal and a revue called Happily Ever After.
+Again he played Papa in The Happy Time, other plays in which he was involved as a leading actor for the Mercury included As You Like It, Ring Round the Moon, Tovarich, Charley's Aunt, Chekhov's The Proposal and a revue called Happily Ever After.
 At the Independent he played the lead in two plays by Arthur Miller, as Eddie Carbone in A View from the Bridge (1959) and as Victor in The Price (1970).
 He worked with Ray Milland in the play Hostile Witness (1967), John Mills in the film Adam's Woman (1970) and Michael Redgrave in John Mortimer's play A Voyage Round My Father (1973).

 Television

-A pioneer of Australian television, in October 1958-59 Weingott was one of a sustaining cast of five actors who supported Muriel Steinbeck in Australia's first locally made television serial for ATN Channel 7, Autumn Affair.
+A pioneer of Australian television, in October 1958–59 Weingott was one of a sustaining cast of five actors who supported Muriel Steinbeck in Australia's first locally made television serial for ATN Channel 7, Autumn Affair.

 He was in ABN 2's television drama Sixty Point Bold, and its first live-to-air production of Hamlet, inevitably as Laertes.
 He then played Shylock in The Merchant of Venice and Caliban in The Tempest, all directed by Alan Burke.
 He also played in many Shakespeare plays for ABC Radio.

-In the ABC's The Stranger (Australian TV series), produced in 1964-1965, he appeared in nine episodes as Professor Mayer.
+In the ABC's The Stranger (Australian TV series), produced from 1964 to 1965, he appeared in nine episodes as Professor Mayer.
 In 1966, Weingott had a starring role in the television sitcom The Private World of Miss Prim.
-With many guest roles to his credit, he appeared in such hit series as Number 96 (TV series) and The Box (TV series) and appeared as school principal Mr. Walter Bertram in Home and Away, during the first season in 1988.
+With many guest roles to his credit, he appeared in such hit series as Number 96 and The Box and appeared as school principal Mr. Walter Bertram in Home and Away, during the first season in 1988.